-Sexual Orientation - The Fair Housing Act does not apply to sexual orientation discrimination.
-However, the New York State Human Rights Law does prohibit sexual orientation discrimination, gender identity, and gender expression.
+Sexual Orientation - The Fair Housing Act does now apply to Sexual Orientation and Gender Identity discrimination.
+In addition, the New York State Human Rights Law does prohibit sexual orientation discrimination, gender identity, and gender expression.
 Sexual orientation is defined as, "heterosexuality, homosexuality, bisexuality, or asexuality, whether actual or perceived".
 The law affords protection where individuals are targeted either based on their actual sexual orientation, or based on what the discriminator believes their orientation to be.
 Both Nassau and Suffolk local laws also prohibit sexual orientation discrimination.